sachinoliver/blog/_posts/2019-08-08-write-a-new-post.md

 ## What are IAM Resources?

-The user, group, role, policy, and identity provider objects that are stored in IAM.
+The `user`, `group`, `role`, `policy`, and `identity provider objects` that are stored in IAM.
 As with other AWS services, you can add, edit, and remove resources from IAM.

 ## Configuration Matter